SumoLogic/sumologic-documentation/docs/search/Search-Query-Language/Search-Operators/smooth.md

 field, measuring the average of a value to "smooth" random variation.
 Smooth operator reveals trends in the data set you include in a query.

-Within a query that contains a smooth operator you'll choose a window (described as window_length in the syntax below); the average of the values within the window creates a data point.
+Within a query that contains a smooth operator you will choose a window (described as window_length in the syntax below); the average of the values within the window creates a data point.